Inspiring a new generation of global problem-solvers

 Shining a spotlight on innovators changing lives

-Every year, The Tech for Global Good celebrates five innovators using technology to tackle big problems.
+Every year, The Tech for Global Good celebrates innovators using technology to tackle big problems.
 The stories of these honored laureates are the bedrock of the program.
 They are featured in a prominent exhibit and in educational programming throughout the year.

 Convening to make action